Programming

 1.1 Test Javascript, HTML, CSS online

 1. Codepen.
 They call a new project a "pen".
-Make a new pen.
 This has panes for HTML, CSS and JavaScript. https://codepen.io/your-work

 2. Google Colab.
 This supports Javascript by putting %%javascript or %%js at the top of a cell.
 I believe this requires you to login via a free Google account. https://colab.research.google.com/